tytydraco/yessleep/out/Am_I_going_crazy_Has_everyone_forgotten_that_dinosaurs_went_extinct_65_million_years_ago.md

 The search results were page after page.
-Pentagon documents included sections on "Operation Thunder ."
+Pentagon documents included sections on "Operation Thunder Lizard."
 There were photos，blurry color photographs from the 60s and 70s of soldiers in helicopters with pterosaurs flying around them.
 News reports about the controversy.
 Veterans' testimonies of fighting alongside dinosaurs.